Skip to main content

 Michael LeeChemistry

-Jessica Hall and David Miller are excluded because they have no enrollments.
-The enrollment for student_id = 6 is also excluded because there is no matching student.
+Jessica Hall and David Miller are excluded since they have no enrollments.
+The enrollment for student_id = 6 is also excluded, as there is no matching student.

 Want to learn more?